var base_url = 'https://www.bapugraphics.com/';

 Submit Button and Action

-defines a button for submitting the form data to a form-handler.
-The form-handler is typically a server page with a script for processing input data.
-The form-handler is specified in the form's action attribute: When you click on submit button the button will send data to action script.
-The action attribute sends user form data to server page when visitor clicked on button
+Defines a button for submitting the form data to a form handler.
+The form handler is typically a server page with a script for processing input data.
+The form handler is specified in the form’s action attribute: When you click on submit button the button will send data to the action script.
+The action attribute sends user form data to the server page when the visitor clicked on the button.

 Method and Fieldset